isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 The default operator for a field is determined by [ListGrid.autoFetchTextMatchStyle](#attr-listgridautofetchtextmatchstyle) or by setting [ListGridField.filterOperator](ListGridField.md#attr-listgridfieldfilteroperator) for a specific field.

 **Flags**: IR

 ---
-## Attr: ListGrid.fetchFields

-### Description
-Fields that will be always requested from the server when the grid fetches data, even if they are not visible - may be either an array of fields or a CSV string.

-If `fetchFields` has been set, then aside from the declared `fetchFields`, the full set of requested fields will always include the primary-key fields from the dataSource and any visible fields that are also DataSource fields - so if either a [SavedSearch](SavedSearches.md#class-savedsearches) or the [ListGrid.fields](#attr-listgridfields) configuration includes fields not declared in `fetchFields`, those fields will be requested from the server even if they are not included in `fetchFields`.

-In addition, any fields that are referenced by declarative features, such as [UserFormula](../reference.md#object-userformula) or [ListGridField.visibleWhen](ListGridField.md#attr-listgridfieldvisiblewhen), will also be automatically included, even if not listed in `fetchFields`.
-Also applies to declarative [expansion](../reference_2.md#type-expansionmode) and [hover](../reference.md#type-hovermode) modes, where fields required by those modes are also fetched.

-This means you can essentially set `fetchFields` to just fields that always need to be there, whether visible or not - such as fields that are required by custom grid logic (e.g. formatters, or [ListGrid.canEditCell](ListGrid_2.md#method-listgridcaneditcell)) or may be required when other components interact with the data (such as editing a record from the grid in a form via [DynamicForm.editSelectedData](DynamicForm.md#method-dynamicformeditselecteddata)).

-To enable the feature of causing just primary-keys, visible and declaratively required fields to be requested, without any specific additional fields, you can set `fetchFields` to the special value "\*visible\*".
-In order for application code to more easily build a list of fields, you may also include this special value in a compound string, such as _"\*visible\*, field1, field2"_ - in this case, the special value is simply ignored, since visible fields are always requested if `fetchFields` is set to a value.

-If `fetchFields` includes fields which do not appear in the dataSource, a warning is logged and those fields will not be requested from the server.

-Fields to be retrieved are communicated to the server via [DSRequest.outputs](DSRequest.md#attr-dsrequestoutputs).

-If a user dynamically shows additional fields (via the field picking menu, via Saved Search or another mechanism), and such fields are not currently loaded, the ListGrid will automatically invalidate the data cache and issue a new fetch with a different dsRequest.outputs setting in order to fetch the necessary data.

-If `fetchFields` has been set and outputs are also set via another mechanism (like [ListGrid.fetchRequestProperties](#attr-listgridfetchrequestproperties)), `fetchFields` wins.

-Note that since `fetchFields` ultimately just sets [DSRequest.outputs](DSRequest.md#attr-dsrequestoutputs), [DataSourceField.outputWhen](DataSourceField.md#attr-datasourcefieldoutputwhen) settings will override `fetchFields` settings.
-This also means that, currently, `fetchFields` is not supported by clientOnly DataSources, because they do not support dsRequest.outputs.

-Additionally, if [OperationBinding.outputs](OperationBinding.md#attr-operationbindingoutputs) is specified in a server-side .ds.xml file, `fetchFields` will only be able to request fields listed as valid server outputs.
-In general, client-specified outputs do not override server-specified outputs; client-specified outputs must be a subset of outputs listed on the server.

-### Groups

-- databinding

-**Flags**: IRW

----
 ## Attr: ListGrid.selectionProperty